We are living in interesting times, aren't we?

-In essence there are safer options available than purchasing off the plan properties and house and land packages; ones that aren’t so vulnerable to changes in market conditions.
+In essence, there are much safer options available than purchasing off-the-plan properties and house and land packages; ones that aren’t so vulnerable to changes in market conditions.

-I prefer to buy established apartments, townhouses or houses in the inner and middle ring suburbs of our capital cities where there is a strong demand from affluent owner occupiers who can afford to and are willing to, pay for them.
+I prefer to buy established family-friendly apartments, townhouses, or houses in the inner and middle-ring suburbs of our capital cities where there is a strong demand from affluent owner-occupiers who can afford to and are willing to, pay for them.

-These properties tend to have the essential pillars of growth: near great infrastructure and transport, proximity to large job centres, the ability to purchase at fair market value (rather than at a premium) and the option to “manufacture” growth through improvements.
+These properties tend to have the essential pillars of growth: near great infrastructure and transport, proximity to large job centers, the ability to purchase at fair market value (rather than at a premium), and the option to “manufacture” growth through improvements.

 Without a flood of similar properties on the market, as is common with new developments, competition amongst buyers and renters will drive prices and rentals.

-For mine, there are too many risks currently in the off the plan and new house markets for property investors.
+For me, there are too many risks currently in the off-the-plan and new house markets for property investors.